 Acadia recognizes and rewards achievement and potential, and we make it easy to apply!
-When you apply to an Acadia undergraduate program, you will automatically be considered for an entrance scholarship, provided you meet the March 1st deadline and the following criteria:
+When you apply to an Acadia undergraduate program as a Canadian or International student, you will automatically be considered for an entrance scholarship.

 - You are a high school, secondary level student or transfer student.

 - You have an average of at least 80% in the courses required for admission.
-(We calculate your scholarship average by combining the results of your grade 11 and mid-year grade 12 courses that are required for admission.)
-Please complete the scholarship application online through Acadia Central.
+We calculate your scholarship average by combining the results of your final Grade 11 and first semester Grade 12 courses that are required for admission.
+Your international curriculum grades will be scaled to Canadian standards.

-- You are a transfer student with a minimum cumulative GPA of 3.67 or 80% and you must be in your first undergraduate degree program.
+- You are a transfer student with a minimum cumulative GPA of 3.5 or 80%.
+You must be in your first undergraduate degree program and have completed no more than 2 years or 60 credit-hours.

-We are partners in our students' education and we will continue ensure that we do everything possible to make the transition from high school to university a smooth and successful one.
+We are partners in our your education and we will ensure that we do everything possible to make your transition from high school to university a smooth and successful one.

-The Arthur Irving Academy Scholarships in Environmental Science at Acadia University are among the most prestigious of university scholarships.
+The The Arthur L. Irving Family Foundation Scholarships at Acadia are among the most prestigious of university scholarships.
 The scholarships provide some of the best students at Acadia University with the financial assistance and research support they need in order to excel in their studies.
 Furthermore, recipients are part of a mentorship program and are provided with invaluable opportunities in research at the renowned K.C.
 Irving Environmental Science Centre and Harriet Irving Botanical Gardens.
 The financial assistance component of the scholarship is renewable and is valued at $15,000 per academic year.
 Applicants need a minimum 90 per cent average to be considered.

 Value: $15,000 per year over 4 years